 That blog is StackPicked.com, and you’re reading it right now.

 This guide covers every step of starting a blog in 2026, from picking a niche to earning your first dollar.
 I’ll walk you through exactly what I did, what it cost, and the prompts I used so you can replicate the process yourself.
 Whether you want to use AI tools or do everything manually, the steps are the same.
-I just happened to speed up the planning phase by a few weeks.

 The Backstory: How I Planned an Entire Blog with AI Agent Teams

-When I decided to start a blog, I figured this would be a good test.
+I’ve been tinkering with AI tools for a while.
+When I decided to start a blog, I figured it would make a good test.
 Could I use AI to collapse weeks of planning into a single session?

 Short answer: yes.